Nature is such a beauty that not only brings comfort but gorgeous sights to see. A large part of admiring nature is experiencing its various seasons.

 It is strange for them to think that Christmas (Catholic) is during a warm summer month!
 This factor is what makes travelling so incredible.

 What a treat to experience seasons in a whole new light!
-The reason behind the drastic change of what months the seasons occur is due to the hemispheres of the earth and how they are tilted at the sun.
+The reason behind the drastic change in what months the seasons occur is due to the hemispheres of the earth and how they are tilted at the sun.

 For the seasons to happen during the above months in Australia, which sits in the southern hemisphere, the southern hemisphere is tilted at the sun during those months.